-Special exceptions to overnight reservation limits/ class equipment allocation restrictions may be made with approval by class Instructor, Production Coordinator, and Equipment Room Manager.
-Email Equipment Room Manager for Special Exceptions Request Form.
+- Special exceptions to overnight reservation limits/ class equipment allocation restrictions may be made with approval by class Instructor, Production Coordinator, and Equipment Room Manager. - Requests are not guaranteed, and students should not expect exceptions to be granted. - Email Equipment Room Manager for Special Exceptions Request Form.